 Differences in electric and wood-fired sauna heaters

-There are two main types of sauna heaters, electric and wood-fired, there are also gas-powered sauna heaters but these are less common.
+There are two main types of sauna heaters: electric and wood-fired.
+Gas-powered heaters are less common.

 What size sauna heater do you need?

 The larger the sauna room, the more powerful the heater must be; there is a simple formula for calculating the heater size.

 As a general rule of thumb, you need 1 kilowatt of power for every 35.3 cubic feet of interior sauna space.